 INTEGRATIVE ONCOLOGY

 Erin works with cancer patients throughout the treatment process and into survivorship.
 Typically, upon diagnosis, we begin helping you prepare your body for cancer treatment—whether it’s surgery, chemotherapy, radiation, or immunotherapy.
+We use acupuncture to minimize the side effects of cancer treatments and to maintain homeostasis, or metabolic balance, within the body.
+No herbs or supplements are used during systemic cancer treatments due to the potential for interactions with medications.

 WHAT TO EXPECT